-Income and franchise taxes that are measured by income and paid to another state by an S corporation, partnership, or by an LLC may be claimed as a credit by Wisconsin resident shareholders of that corporation, partners of that partnership, or members of that LLC.
+Income and franchise taxes that are measured by income and paid to another state by an S corporation or partnership may be claimed as a credit by Wisconsin resident shareholders of that corporation or partners of that partnership.

 The following examples illustrate various types of taxes that do and do not qualify for the credit.
-While the examples refer to S corporations and their shareholders, they also apply to partnerships and their partners and LLCs and their members when the partnership or LLC is subject to the same type of tax.
+While the examples refer to S corporations and their shareholders, they also apply to partnerships and their partners when the partnership is subject to the same type of tax.